17th of Iyyar, 5771

 God’s loyal devotion to the covenant, however, is unflagging.
 God assures the Israelites that even when they are exiled to the land of their enemies, even when Israel as a nation fails in its covenantal duties and “forgets” God, God never will forget Israel or abandon it to destruction.
 God will continue to support and to shield Israel out of fidelity to the divine “covenant with the ancients” – referring either to the patriarchs or to the tribes of Israel that gathered at Sinai – or to both.
 God’s promise to safeguard Israel in perpetuity has inspired a number of writers, among them Leo Nicholaivitch Tolstoy:

-“The Jew is the emblem of eternity
+“The Jew is the emblem of eternity.

 He who neither slaughter nor torture of thousands of years could destroy,